gastonjed/AI4Devs-stopwatch-2510-sr/stopwatch-GDT/prompts.md

     Adapt the design (theme, font, sizes, objects, alignments, etc) as close as possible to this screenshot  (attached) taken from the same site linked previously

 ![alt text](../res/stopwatch.png)

+## Prompt 4 - Modify style

+    It looks better.
+Additional changes:
+    - Font does not resemble the provided example
+    - Buttons 1 and 2 must have the same size and be symmetrical.
+After clicking on button 1 (start/pause/continue) the size and position must be the same